HangfireIO/Hangfire.Documentation/background-methods/performing-recurrent-tasks.rst

    RecurringJob.AddOrUpdate(() => Console.Write("Easy!"), Cron.Daily);

-This line creates a new entry in persistant storage.
+This line creates a new entry in persistent storage.
 A special component in Hangfire Server (see :doc:`../background-processing/processing-background-jobs`) checks the recurring jobs on a minute-based interval and then enqueues them as fire-and-forget jobs.
 This enables you to track them as usual.

 .. admonition:: Make sure your app is always running
    :class: warning